 God’s Word condemns a long list of abuses: the abuse of the unborn, the abuse of the young, the abuse of the old, the sick, and the poor.
 Principles derived from God’s Word also condemn discrimination based on language, culture, gender, or skin tone.

 With our current understanding of genetics, we now know that these biological differences are superficial and insignificant.
 Our physical differences are merely the result of different combinations of physical features that God put in the human gene pool at creation.
-Because of the small genetic differences involved, the appearance of different people groups was very recent and could have occurred quickly in small populations after only a few generations after the Tower of Babel, as groups of people spread throughout the different environments of the earth.
+Because of the small genetic differences involved and the genetic diversity God created to begin with, the appearance of different people groups was very recent.
+This could have occurred quickly in small populations only a few generations after the Tower of Babel, as groups of people spread throughout the different regions of the earth.

 The rebellion of man at this critical moment in history, however, forever set these unique people groups against each other.
 Ethnic hatred, fighting, and “racism” have been the norm ever since.
-Man against man, nation against nation, the murder of Australian Aborigines, mockery of African pygmies, slavery of black Americans, slaughter of the Jews — the list goes on and on — and the only way humans can justify their evil actions is to abuse the truth about history, science, and the Word of God.
+Man against man, nation against nation, the murder of Australian Aboriginal people, mockery of African tribes, slavery of black Americans, slaughter of the Jews — the list goes on and on — and the only way humans can justify their evil actions is to abuse the truth about history, science, and the Word of God.

 In the mid-19th century, various distortions of the Bible and science were used to try to justify slavery.
 Some denied the biblical truth that all are descended from Adam and Eve.
 Others distorted what the Bible says to argue falsely that dark skin color was a curse upon Noah’s son Ham.

-Perhaps the most infamous abuse of evolution to justify racism was Adolf Hitler’s Nazi regime, which promoted a master race and sought to exterminate so-called inferior races.
+Perhaps the most infamous abuse of evolution to justify racism was Adolf Hitler’s Nazi regime, which promoted a master race and sought to exterminate Jews, Romani, Poles, etc., what they falsely called inferior races.
 Historian Arthur Keith described this particularly insidious harvest from Darwin’s garden with these words in the book Evolution and Ethics:

 In mid-19th-century England, “racism,” or ethnic superiority, was quite popular.
 It also coincided with some of the most blatant attacks on the Bible as men like Herbert Spencer, Darwin, and Thomas Huxley sought to mythologize the Old Testament, starting, of course, with the creation account in Genesis.

 Unfortunately, tragically, their views inspired men who would come after them and turn the 20th century into the bloodiest in all human history.
 Stalin, Hitler, and Mao were responsible for the deaths of tens of millions — and it can be shown that they did this because of the influence of Darwinian naturalism, which fanned the flames of ethnic superiority.
 According to human reason, everyone decides what is right in his own eyes.
-“Everyone did what was right in his own eyes” (Judges 21:25).
+“Everyone did what was right in his own eyes” (Judg.
+21:25).